 It was almost springlike, but so windy walking around the town!
 When will it end???

 I dressed for spring, even though Mother Nature was not quite on board.
 This white embroidered peasant blouse by Vintage America Blues was this week’s Gwynnie Bee rental.
 It was a very light and floaty viscose rayon which was a welcome change from 17 layers of sweaters.
 It partnered easily with medium wash skinny jeans and a denim jacket (doesn’t everything??).
 It is available in both straight sizes (here) and plus sizes (here).
 I’d like to just point out that the “pale pink” flowers you see online are actually more of a muted day-glow peachy-pink.
 Just sayin’.

 Then we headed over to the art exhibit.

 And to my delight one of my friend Amy’s photographs won an Honorable Mention award.
 She’d submitted these really beautiful portraits.
 I think she uses lighting really well.
 You can see more of her work here.

 Do you ever feel the need to just hide out from life for awhile?
 Or do you deal with “weeks from hell” in another way…?

 Thanks to my friend Linda for taking these pictures.

 What I Wore:

-This post contains affiliate links, which means that I may receive a commission if you click on them and/or buy something as a result of clicking that link.
+This post contains affiliate links, which means that I may receive a small commission if you click on them and/or buy something as a result of clicking that link.